syncfusion-content/winui-docs/winui/Calendar-DateRangePicker/Getting-Started.md

 ## Setting watermark text

-You can prompt the user with some information by using the PlaceHolderText property.
+You can prompt the user with any information by using the `PlaceHolderText` property.
 This watermark text will be displayed only when the `SelectedRange` property value is `null`.

 {% tabs %}
 {% highlight xaml %}